 What are the common success factors for SPI project?

 The SPI project is like any project which can have challenges which can make it failed.
 It has some special characteristics as it involves change management and re-engineering practices.
 There are huge reported failed SPI projects due to many reasons.
 It is important to understand what are the success factors for the SPI project to consider them during the implementation.

 You may be heard a lot of companies want to be certified CMMI and seek different target levels without actually having any mature software process at hand.
-There are a lot of research papers discussed the failure of SPI project especially in small and medium companies who have been involved in SPI project with getting CMMI certificate as a goal.
+There are a lot of research papers discussed the failure of the SPI project especially in small and medium companies who have been involved in SPI project by getting CMMI certificate as a goal.